How do I find a good yoga teacher?

 Once you’ve got a list of teachers or classes that match your list of what you want, narrow it down to about three.

 Call each of those teachers and have a chat to them.
 Ask them what their classes are like.
-Let them know what you’re looking for in particular (help with an injury, to deepen your practice, get stronger, lose weight, start yoga for the first time).
+Let them know what you’re looking for in particular (help with an injury or pain, to deepen your practice, get stronger, lose weight, start yoga for the first time).

 Ask your top three yoga teachers about their own practice, who they trained with and what certifications they’ve got.